-There exist at least two implementations that were loosely inspired by the design of Douence et al., namely in JaSCo [30] (an integration with Java), and in the Arachne system [11].
+There exists at least two implementations of the design of Douence et al., namely in the JaSCo [22] (an integration with Java), and in the Arachne system [11].
 Applications of the former are discussed in [5] and of the latter in [12].
-Especially the examples of [12] provide strong indication of the importance of matching with variables as we have defined it: in that paper, the code has many explicit equality tests between variables.
+Especially the examples of [12] provide strong indication of the importance of matching with variables as we have defined it: in that paper, the code is littered with explicit equality tests between variables.
 In tracematches, such equality tests are expressed by simply using the same variable multiple times.

-Walker and Viggers.
-The term 'tracecuts' was introduced by Walker and Viggers in [31].
+Walker and Viggers The term 'tracecuts' was introduced by Walker and Viggers in [23].
 Unlike the works discussed above, their design has also been integrated with an implementation of AspectJ.
 It is particularly interesting, therefore, to compare our design decisions to theirs.

-An obvious difference is that their design uses an extension of context-free grammars to define the set of traces to match, rather than the regular expression presented here.
-The set of languages used are not strictly context-free, however.
+An obvious difference is that their design uses an extension of context free grammars to define the set of traces to match, rather than the regular expression presented here.
+The set of languages used are not strictly context free, however.
 A 'semantic action block' can be associated with each token, to be executed whenever a current joinpoint matches a token.
 This block has access to information about the trace matched so far and can reject a match using the fail keyword, which results in the computation continuing as if the joinpoint had not matched the token.
 The presence of these blocks removes any restrictions on the set of languages that can be used to identify matches.
 We believe there is merit in restricting the set of languages that is recognised, not least from the point of view of program analysis: while it is trivial to decide whether one regular language is included in another, the problem is undecidable for context-free languages.

-These semantic action blocks can also have side-effects, which complicate the relationship between the tracecuts and the original program.
+These semantic action blocks can also have side effects, which complicate the relationship between the tracecuts and the original program.
 Without side-effects, a tracecut simply observes the execution of the base program until the point where a match is discovered (so if a match is never found then the behaviour of the program is not altered.)
 When side-effects are allowed, a tracecut may interact with and modify the behaviour of the base program during the matching process, making them more complex than straightforward observers.
-Bockisch et al..
-In [3], Bockisch, Mezini and Ostermann put forward a very general notion of pointcuts that capture dynamic properties.
-Their proposal is implemented in the Alpha language [26].
-Alpha provides Prolog queries over a rich representation of the program, including a complete representation of the execution history up to the current joinpoint.
-It thus provides a flexible testbed for experimenting with radical new pointcut idioms, albeit without regard for efficiency of the implementation.
-We believe it would be easy to implement our design for tracematches in Alpha, although such an implementation cannot rival the compilation techniques discussed here.
-Lieberherr et al. raise the interesting issue of the inherent time complexity of various classes of pointcut language [21].
-It would be worthwhile to extend their work to history-based pointcuts, with the proposal of Alpha on one end of the scale, followed by the context-free patterns of tracecuts, and our regular patterns as the least expressive (but more efficient) variant.